-Spinal epidural hematomas (EDH) are a rare spinal pathology which can result in serious morbidity with delayed or non-treatment.
-They are typically considered a surgical emergency.
+Spinal epidural hematomas are rare and can result in severe morbidity if treatment is delayed and they are thus typically considered a surgical emergency.

-The patient's symptoms and signs will depend on the location of the EDH, and degree of spinal cord / cauda equina compression, but invariably there will be a combination of severe pain and neurological deficit.
+The patient's symptoms and signs will depend on the location of the hematoma, and the degree of spinal cord/cauda equina compression.
+Typically there will be a combination of severe pain and neurological deficit.
 See spinal cord injury and cauda equina syndrome for more information.

-Spinal EDH is most commonly spontaneous venous bleeds, often in the setting of coagulopathy or over-anticoagulation.
-They are anatomically located in what is known as the extradural neural axis compartment, located between the dura propria (visceral layer) and periosteum.
+Spinal epidural hematomas are most commonly spontaneous venous bleeds, often in the setting of coagulopathy or over-anticoagulation.
+They are anatomically located in the space between the theca and the periosteum - known as the extradural neural axis compartment.

 - especially in the context of a bleeding disorder or over-anticoagulation